 Craig Scott is co-founder of IwamotoScott Architecture, a San Francisco based practice he leads in partnership with Lisa Iwamoto.
 IwamotoScott is committed to pursuing architecture as a form of applied design research, via a design process that proceeds from the belief that each project can achieve a unique design synthesis.
 The practice engages in projects across a wide range of scope and scale, including theoretical design proposals, museum installations and exhibitions, full-scale fabrications, competitions and commissioned building projects.
 Conceptual themes of the work focus on intensifying the experiential and performance based qualities of architecture.
-This design approach is informed by ideas of formal, spatial and material adaptation with respect to conditions of program, site and environment, and is pursued through in-depth exploration of the fluid and transformative potentials of new technologies.
+This design approach is informed by ideas of formal, spatial and material adaptation with respect to conditions of program, site and environment, and is pursued through in-depth exploration of the adaptive and transformative potentials of new technologies.

 Craig Scott received Master of Architecture degree with Distinction from Harvard University’s Graduate School of Design, and Bachelor of Architecture from Syracuse University.
 He is currently Associate Professor in Architecture at California College of the Arts in San Francisco, and has also taught architectural design studios at Harvard University, Syracuse University, SCIArc, Sydney University, University of Michigan, Yale University and the Boston Architectural Center.